 - Combine sugar and lemon zest in a large bowl.
 Rub the sugar and zest with your fingers until the sugar becomes fragrant and more moist.1 cup granulated sugar, 2 lemons

-- Scoop and shape into large balls and arrange a few at a time on the parchment lined baking sheet.
-Top with extra white chocolate.
-Bake for 10-12 minutes.
+- Scoop and shape into 2-3 tablespoon balls and arrange a few at a time on the parchment lined baking sheet, leaving plenty of space in between for spreading.
+Bake for 8-10 minutes.
 The cookies are ready when the bottoms are slightly browned.

 - Remove the cookies from the oven and let them cool on the baking tray for one minute.
 Transfer the cookies to a cooling rack using a spatula to cool completely.
+Top reserved white chocolate while they're still warm.
 Continue baking the rest of the cookies.

 Topping